-BELvue Museum - Brussels Museums
+BELvue Museum in Brussels

 The BELvue museum is one that is dedicated to Belgium’s political history and democracy.
 The three main components of the BELvue museum are the permanent parcours and displays, the temporary exhibitions, and the educational activities it offers to youngsters and future teachers about Belgium’s history and democratic landscape.